 الصفحة 10

-They thus basically belong to the category 'non-domestic'.
-The only exception was the history of the Iranian kings, where the Sassanid period was fairly well documented by the Muslim historians.
-The Muslims from Yemen also preserved ...
+... belong to the category ' non - domestic ' .
+39 The only exception was the history of the Iranian kings , where the Sassanid period was fairly well documented by the Muslim historians .
+The Muslims from Yemen also preserved vague ...

-They thus basically belong to the category 'non-domestic'.
-The only exception was the history of the Iranian kings, where the Sassanid period was fairly well documented by the Muslim historians.
-The Muslims from Yemen also preserved ...
+... belong to the category ' non - domestic ' .
+39 The only exception was the history of the Iranian kings , where the Sassanid period was fairly well documented by the Muslim historians .
+The Muslims from Yemen also preserved vague ...

 الصفحة 19

-To these belong the farab and the nomadic Berbers as well as Kurds and Turkrnens.
-The farab are the most extreme since they live from camel breeding only.
-The others also have sheep.
-3. The life of the badw precedes the life of the hadr ...
+... belong the sarab and the nomadic Berbers as well as Kurds and Turkmens .
+The farab are the most extreme since they live from camel breeding only .
+The others also have sheep .
+3. The life of the badw precedes the life of the hadr and ...

-To these belong the farab and the nomadic Berbers as well as Kurds and Turkrnens.
-The farab are the most extreme since they live from camel breeding only.
-The others also have sheep.
-3. The life of the badw precedes the life of the hadr ...
+... belong the sarab and the nomadic Berbers as well as Kurds and Turkmens .
+The farab are the most extreme since they live from camel breeding only .
+The others also have sheep .
+3. The life of the badw precedes the life of the hadr and ...

 المحتوى